richardnpaul/communityline/README.md

 ### General preparation / running

 - Open up anaconda powershell prompt
-- Activate villageline environment
+- Activate communityline environment
 - Source env_vars.ps1: `. .\env_vars.ps1`
 - Run `heroku local web -f Procfile.windows`

 ### Interactively with Postman

-- Collection of queries exported into villageline-other
+- Collection of queries exported into communityline-other
 - Call handle URL to use: http://localhost:5000/callrouting/handle
   - Need to create a POST request with the `To` field populated with the called number
 - There are postman saved queries for the recording and transcription hooks too.